OR WAIT null SECS

 Officials at the Children’s Hospital of Philadelphia have the ability to convert several floors into airborne infection isolation rooms (AII), or more commonly termed negative pressure rooms, with the flip of a switch.

-In order to manage a highly transmittable disease like COVID-19, organizations have used altered airflows or more specifically negative pressure within their facilities to increase air exchanges and optimize fresh outdoor air.
+To manage a highly transmittable disease such as COVID-19, organizations have used altered airflows, or more specifically negative pressure, within their facilities to increase air exchanges and optimize fresh outdoor air.
 I first became involved in such a project while serving at a skilled nursing facility.
-In order to manage the oncoming crisis and uncertainty associated with admissions, quarantine procedures, and hospital capacities, I worked with Shelly Miller and a group of colleagues at the University of Colorado to convert a rehabilitation hallway into a negative pressure space.
+To manage the oncoming crisis and uncertainty associated with admissions, quarantine procedures, and hospital capacities, I worked with Shelly Miller and a group of colleagues at the University of Colorado to convert a rehabilitation hallway into a negative pressure space.
 We performed computational fluid dynamics and particle-based modeling to test containment.
-The isolation space was successful both in our model and in practice at controlling transmission between residents and staff.
-Due to the cancelation of elective surgeries and the subsequent pause in rehabilitation services, the negative pressure space provided an important revenue stream and community resource for the elderly requiring skilled COVID-19 nursing care.
+The isolation space was successful both in our model and in practice at controlling transmission between residents and staff.1 Due to the cancelation of elective surgeries and the subsequent pause in rehabilitation services, the negative pressure space provided an important revenue stream and community resource for older people requiring skilled COVID-19 nursing care.

-When the Boston Globe recorded Steward Health Care’s preparations at Carney Hospital to become the nation’s first dedicated coronavirus care center, they stressed the transformation of a floor into negative pressure.
-Carney designated a team of doctors and an operating room within the coronavirus care center to prevent transmission to the broader hospital population.
-But it was the negative pressure and separate airflow that was arguably the largest factor making it a “hospital within a hospital”.
+When the Boston Globe recorded Steward Health Care’s preparations at Carney Hospital in Dorchester, Massachusetts, to make the institution the nation’s first dedicated coronavirus care center, Steward stressed the transformation of a floor into negative pressure.2 Carney designated a team of doctors and an operating room within the coronavirus care center to prevent transmission to the broader hospital population.
+But it was the negative pressure and separate airflow that was arguably the largest factor making it a “hospital within a hospital.”

-Outbreaks like the Ebola virus disease of 2014-2016 encouraged the thinking behind building designs to include the capability of achieving negative pressure over large areas.
-Engineers at Children’s Hospital of Philadelphia foresaw a looming pandemic and designed their buildingswith the ability to respond.
-Hospital officials have the ability to convert several floors into airborne infection isolation rooms (AII), or more commonly termed negative pressure rooms, with the flip of a switch.
-In the most recent pandemic this innovation and foresight has been shown to be tremendously beneficial.
+Outbreaks such as the Ebola virus disease of 2014-2016 encouraged the thinking behind building designs to include the capability of achieving negative pressure over large areas.
+Engine ers at Children’s Hospital of Philadelphia foresaw a looming pandemic and designed their buildings with the ability to respond.
+Hospital officials can convert several floors into airborne infection isolation (AII) rooms, more commonly termed negative pressure rooms, with the flip of a switch.
+In the most recent pandemic, this innovation and foresight has proved to be tremendously beneficial.

-According to Rachel McCarthy, vice president of plant operations at Children’s Hospital of Philadelphia, the hospital’s newest design has the ability to convert 2 floors, 3 wards, and over 150 rooms to airborne infection isolation rooms.
+According to Rachel McCarthy, vice president of plant operations at Children’s Hospital of Philadelphia, the hospital’s newest design has the ability to convert 2 floors, 3 wards, and more than 150 rooms to AII rooms.
 The building management system (BMS) uses computer software to adjust the mechanical and electrical equipment throughout the building to achieve the desired results.
-At the request of administration and the infection control prevention team this system can be turned on to achieve the desired airflows throughout the building.
-But this requires necessary infrastructure.
-Controls, equipment, and sensors need to be installed and building management needs to be trained.
-I’m convinced these improvements should be a future investment in public health that should not only be in hospitals but other healthcare settings like skilled nursing facilities.
-As Rachel McCarthy puts it, “managing a pandemic without a problem requires PPE, testing, and negative pressure.”
-A three-prong approach.
+At the request of administration and the infection control and prevention team, this system can be turned on to achieve the desired airflows throughout the building.
+But this requires the necessary infrastructure.
+Controls, equipment, and sensors need to be installed and building management must be trained.
+I’m convinced these improvements should be a future investment in public health that should not only be in hospitals but in other health care settings, such as skilled nursing facilities.
+As McCarthy puts it, “Managing a pandemic without a problem requires [personal protective equipment], testing, and negative pressure,” a 3-pronged approach.

-For example, microfluidic systems and biosensors, used in clinical diagnostic purposes, could be integrated into a building system to provide clinical data.
-One type, the local evanescent array coupled (LEAC) biosensor uses optical immunoassay sensors that permit the detection of up to hundreds of target biomolecules and viruses.
-The chemical and biological engineering program at Colorado State University has a group focused on this technology.
-These sensors requiring no reagents are low cost and operate as a lab-on-a-chip with integrated circuits.
+For example, microfluidic systems and biosensors, used for clinical diagnostic purposes, could be integrated into a building system to provide clinical data.
+One type, the local evanescent array coupled (LEAC) biosensor, uses optical immunoassay sensors that permit the detection of up to hundreds of target biomolecules and viruses.2 The chemical and biological engineering program at Colorado State University has a group focused on this technology.
+These sensors require no reagents, are low cost, and operate as a lab-on-a-chip with integrated circuits.3,4

-The current COVID pandemic will spur innovation most likely in the direction of vaccines, testing, and airflows.
-When it comes to airflows keep an eye on ANSI/ASHRAE/ASHE Standard 170-2017 which currently details guidelines for environmental controls within healthcare facilities.
-The standard, which establish the parameters for ventilation of healthcare facilities, will need to guide decisions between infection control teams and building management.
-Standard 170-2017 allows retrofits to be made to convert standard patient rooms into AIIR facilities.
+The current COVID-19 pandemic will spur innovation most likely in the direction of vaccines, testing, and airflows.
+When it comes to airflows, keep an eye on ANSI/ASHRAE/ASHE Standard 170-2017, which currently details guidelines for environmental controls within health care facilities.
+The standard, which establishes the parameters for ventilation of health care facilities, will need to guide decisions between infection control teams and building management.
+Standard 170-2017 allows retrofits to be made to convert standard patient rooms into AII facilities.
 Infection control teams should be in discussion with facility management on these possibilities if we are to expect any future improvement in managing infectious agents similar to COVID-19.
-I expect the future holds some exciting building management tools for the infection control preventionist.
+I expect the future holds some exciting building management tools for the infection control preventionist. p

-Cedric Steiner is a Licensed Nursing Home Administrator in Lancaster County, Pennsylvania.
-He can be contacted at email@example.com involving the use of negative pressure for immediate or future COVID relief.
+CEDRIC STEINER is a licensed nursing home administrator in Lancaster County, Pennsylvania.
+Contact him at email@example.com to learn more about the use of negative pressure for immediate or future COVID-19 relief.